Velikoustyugsky District: History

-The area was populated by Finnic peoples and then colonized by the Vladimir-Suzdal Principality (in contrast to the surrounding areas, which were a part of the Novgorod Republic).
+The area was populated by the Finnic peoples and then colonized by the Vladimir-Suzdal Principality (in contrast to the surrounding areas, which were a part of the Novgorod Republic).
 Veliky Ustyug is one of the oldest settlements in the Russian North and was first mentioned in the chronicles in 1207.
 The Novgorod merchants used the Sukhona River as one of the main waterways leading to the White Sea and the Pechora, and Veliky Ustyug was the only point on this waterway not belonging to Novgorod.
 In the 14th century, the area became a part of the Grand Duchy of Moscow.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Archangelgorod Governorate.
 Veliky Ustyug was explicitly mentioned as one of the twenty towns comprising the governorate.
 From 1719, it was the seat of Ustyug Province, one of the four provinces of Archangelgorod Governorate.
 In 1780, the governorate was abolished and transformed into Vologda Viceroyalty.
 The latter was abolished in 1796, and Veliky Ustyug became the seat of Velikoustyugsky Uyezd of Vologda Governorate.
 In 1918, the area was transferred to the newly established Northern Dvina Governorate with the administrative center located in Veliky Ustyug.
 In 1924, the uyezds were abolished in favor of the new divisions, the districts (raions).

 On June 19, 1924, Velikoustyugsky District was established.
 Ust-Alexeyevsky District with the administrative center of Ust-Alexeyevo was established at the same time.
 On February 27, 1928, Ust-Alexeyevsky District was merged into Velikoustyugsky District.
 In 1929, Northern Dvina Governorate was merged into Northern Krai.
 The krai consisted of five okrugs, one of which, Northern Dvina Okrug, had its administrative center in Veliky Ustyug.
 In July 1930, the okrugs were abolished, and the districts were directly subordinated to Northern Krai.
 On January 25, 1935, Ust-Alexeyevsky District was re-established.

 In 1936, Northern Krai was transformed into Northern Oblast, and in 1937, Northern Oblast itself was split into Arkhangelsk Oblast and Vologda Oblast.
 Velikoustyugsky District has remained in Vologda Oblast ever since.
 In 1959, Ust-Alexeyevsky District was merged back into Velikoustyugsky District.